 - Cataracts: Cloudy or white eyes are signs of cataracts.
 If left untreated, cataracts can lead to blindness or be a sign of an underlying illness such as diabetes.
 Our veterinarians can diagnose cataracts, but cataract surgery is performed by a board-certified ophthalmologist.

 - Corneal damage: Pets can damage their cornea by scratching their eye, getting poked by a branch or getting dirt in them while outside.
 You can identify corneal damage by irritating redness and excessive tearing.

-- Glaucoma: These diseases of the eye can happen if fluid does not drain properly, causing extreme pressure.
+- Glaucoma: These diseases of the eye can happen if the fluid does not drain properly, causing extreme pressure.
 It can be painful for your pet, resulting in redness, tearing, dilation, cloudiness, or bulging of the eye.

 - Cherry eye: If the ligaments of your dog’s third eyelid weaken, a red, cherry-like piece may be visible from the corner of their eye.
 Cherry eye may need surgery to repair.